allure-framework/allure-js/packages/allure-hermione/docs/development.md

 selenium-standalone start      # start selenium server
 ```

+Then, install browsers you want to test with. **The grid installs only drivers not browsers
+theirself!**

 Then you are able to run Hermione tests with the following settings:

 ```js